psycopg/psycopg2/doc/src/module.rst

 .. extension::

-    Psycopg may raise a few other, more specialized, exceptions: currently `~psycopg2.extensions.QueryCanceledError` and
-    `~psycopg2.extensions.TransactionRollbackError` are defined.
-These
-    exceptions are not exposed by the main `!psycopg2` module but are made available by the `~psycopg2.extensions` module.
-All the additional exceptions are subclasses of standard |DBAPI| exceptions, so trapping them specifically is not required.
+    Psycopg actually raises a different exception for each :sql:`SQLSTATE` error returned by the database: the classes are available in the `psycopg2.errors` module.
+Every exception class is a subclass of one of the exception classes defined here though, so they don't need to be trapped specifically: trapping `!Error` or `!DatabaseError` is usually what needed to write a generic error handler; trapping a specific error such as `!NotNullViolation` can be useful to write specific exception handlers.

 This is the exception inheritance layout: